Maude Lloyd: In other works

+She also danced on the BBC production "The Mercury Ballet".

 Later life

 In the summer of 1939, Lloyd married Nigel Gosling, an art and dance critic, and settled into retirement to wait out the war years, concentrating on doing welfare work.
 She began a second career when Richard Buckle persuaded her to start writing reviews of dance performances for his magazine Ballet, working in tandem with her husband.
 Finding the arrangement congenial, they called themselves Alexander Bland, a pseudonym derived from the names of two characters in the tales of Beatrix Potter: Pigling Bland, who is described as "hopelessly volatile" and his brother Alexander.
 In 1955, when Buckle left his post as dance critic for The Observer, a weekly newspaper published on Sunday, the Goslings took over, staying on until Nigel's death in 1982.
 During almost two decades of working together, they not only regularly wrote reviews for the newspaper, but they wrote, edited, or contributed to ten books on ballet and dance, four of which dealt with the life and career of Rudolf Nureyev.

 The Goslings had first seen Nureyev dance with the Kirov Ballet in Paris, just before he defected to the West in June 1961.
 Soon after, when Margot Fonteyn persuaded the young Russian virtuoso to come to London to appear in a gala for the Royal Academy of Dance, she asked the Goslings to befriend him.
 Taking to this with a will, they came to regard him with particular admiration.
 In their glowing review of his first Covent Garden performance, they suggested the rejuvenating effect he might have on British ballet, describing him as "a balletic missile, a wild animal loose in the drawing room."
 They offered him free run of their Kensington home and helped him to adjust to life in a new country.
 In time, the friendship deepened, as there was genuine respect and liking on both sides.
 After the Goslings' son Nicholas married and moved away, Nureyev became the son of their late middle age.
 They became, in effect, his surrogate parents, offering him guidance, affection, and hospitality until the end of his and their lives.

 Maude Lloyd had enjoyed an ideal marriage with Nigel Gosling, so his death was a devastating loss to her, as it was to Nureyev, who had admired Gosling's intelligence, culture, and quiet dignity.
 Lloyd survived her husband for another twenty years, sustained by the care and attention of Nureyev and others.
 From her salad days into old age, she was much loved and admired by all who knew her.
 Elegant and agile, even at 95, she lived out her days in simplicity and with a remarkable mental generosity, despite the failure of both sight and hearing.
 She died peacefully at her home in Kensington in the presence of family and friends.